Instant comment canvas

-Create fake Reddit comment trees with nested replies, upvotes, score styling, and subreddit context for believable discussion screenshots.
+Build Reddit comment trees with nested replies, scores, subreddit context, and timestamps for believable discussion screenshots.

 Stage the native cues that make a Reddit comments read as real at a glance, then export it cleanly for close-up edits.